AerospaceJam/docs/docs/getting-started/case/case.md

 ## The bottom

 Now, flip it over so you can see the bottom of the Pi and the metal of the case is sitting down.
-Get your PiSugar power supply, and first ***verify that the power switch is in the off position and the mode switch is NOT set to `auto`.***
+Get your PiSugar power supply, and first ***verify that the power switch is in the off position and the switch labeled "auto"  is NOT set to `ON`.***

 Then, find where the battery and the Pi sit nicely together.
 The PiSugar has four spring-loaded 'pogo' pins that need to press directly onto the four corresponding gold-plated pads on the underside of the Pi Zero, like shown below: